 Twitter: Great for sharing articles, artwork and information with your community.
 Keep in mind this is something that takes constant engagement on your part.
 You can not build a following if you are not spending min.
 30 minutes a day/5 days per week reading, retweeting, favoriting and posting.

 Instagram/Pinterest: Choosing one of these as a channel you focus on can be great if you generate a lot of photos and/or short video clips on a regular basis.
 Posting images at least 3x/week from your last function, fundraiser, meeting, or just pictures from around the office, with a quick caption can go far in communicating your brand and getting people interested in following you.

 If you are reading this, you probably already know that spreading yourself too thin will actually get you no where.
 Being thoughtful about your approach will not only save you valuable time, but come across to your audience as more authentic and grounded.
 There is plenty of noise out there so be more focused and directed.

-Know Your Audience and What Marketing Channels Work Best for Them
+Interview Your Audience Members to Learn What Marketing Channels Work Best for Them

 To use the correct marketing channels, you have to know how to communicate with your audience.
 For instance, if you're customers are 40-60 years old, you probably don't want to use SnapChat as a major marketing channel - you won't reach them there.
 However, you might want to look at growing your email list, or use Facebook, since older populations tend to be in those spaces.